Website Manager

 Scores

-● Home Team Will Keep the Official Book
+● Home Team (by coin flip) will keep the Official Book

 ● Scores can be loaded online through the Stateline Sports Group app.